 We still need to fully understand the political decisions that will be taken following Brexit, but I tried to outline below the possible scenarios in the format of a Q&As:

-The answer to that question depends on whether the UK is going to exit the European Union, but remain part of the European Economic Area (EEA) which would make it still subject to European privacy laws.
-Under such scenario, as it already happens with Norway, Iceland, Liechtenstein that are not part of the European Union, the transfer of personal data to the UK would remain free and the UK would continue to be treated as the other EU countries when it comes to privacy law.
+The answer to that question depends on whether the UK is going to exit the European Union but remain part of the European Economic Area (EEA), which would make it still subject to European privacy laws.
+Under such a scenario, as it already happens with Norway, Iceland, Liechtenstein that are not part of the European Union, the transfer of personal data to the UK would remain free and the UK would continue to be treated as the other EU countries when it comes to privacy law.

 If not, what will happen to data transfers after Brexit?

 If the UK does not remain part of the EEA, it will not be subject to current EU data protection laws and to the upcoming General Data Protection Regulation (GDPR).
 As a consequence, transfers of personal data to the UK will be considered as non-EEA transfers.

 However, as already declared by the UK Information Commissioner, it is quite likely that UK data protection laws will be considered by the European Commission as providing an “adequate” level of protection to personal data.
 This means that the transfer of data to the UK would remain free as it already happens for many countries such as Canada, Switzerland, and Israel.

 Did you enter into the Binding Corporate Rules?